 Symptoms may differ in different people, but breast cancer patients generally face some of these symptoms, which are mentioned above.

 As previously discussed, malignant cells in the breast increase, resulting in a lump on the breast.
 Because cancerous cells develop quicker than normal cells, they immediately impact on person’s health and can spread into other body parts.
 If these malignant cells are not treated gradually, they can spread into the whole body.
-Breast cancer research has discovered that these malignant cells typically begin their development in alveoli, a milk-producing duct, or in glandular tissues and then spread to other breast cells.
-Breast cancer can be caused by genetics, an unhealthy lifestyle, or hormonal issues.
+Breast cancer research has discovered that these malignant cells typically begin developing in alveoli, a milk-producing duct, or glandular tissues and then spread to other breast cells.
+Genetics, an unhealthy lifestyle, or hormonal issues can cause breast cancer.
 These are common factors linked to developing malignant cells in the breast.